 Master of Arts, Counseling Psychology

-I work with individuals experiencing burnout, loneliness and blocked creativity.
+I work with individuals experiencing burnout, loneliness and blocked creativity in Marin and Berkeley.
 Maybe you’re experiencing apathy, hopelessness, overwhelm, negative self-talk or straight-up rebellion from your body.
 Being a human in these times is not for the faint of heart.
 Therapy can help.
 Working together, we can identify strengths you have, patterns you’d like to change and the resources to help sustain you.

 I create a space for you to explore, breathe, relax, create, use metaphor, and get weird and playful to find answers and healing.